Jean28518/libre-workspace/docs/modules/addons.rst

   " >> /etc/caddy/Caddyfile

   # If domain is "int.de" uncomment the tls internal line for internal https
+  # IT IS RECOMMENDED THAT YOU DO NOT EDIT THESE 3 LINES unless you know what you're doing.
   if [ "$DOMAIN" = "int.de" ]; then
     sed -i 's/#tls internal/tls internal/g' /etc/caddy/Caddyfile
   fi